JereKuusela/valheim-dev/publish/README.md

 ## Improved key bindings

+Key binds are stored to `binds.yaml` file in the config folder.
+It will be generated with the current key binds and can be directly modified.

+### Modifier keys

-Keybindings now work with modifier keys ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).
+Keybindings work with modifier keys ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

 - `bind [keycode,modifier1,modifier2,...] [command] [parameter]`: Adds a new key binding with modifier keys.
 	- `bind j god`: Toggles god mode when pressing J.